-This is the tenth year that the Office of Durham Affairs has sponsored the event.
+This is the tenth year that the Office of Durham and Community Affairs has sponsored the event.
 A high point of the competition was the remarkable sportsmanship between spellers during and after the bee.
 Several spellers, including Sergison, routinely congratulated their opponents with a high-five after each correct answer.

 “Not only are these students remarkable spellers, they are also exemplary competitors.
 Their supportive and caring attitude embody the spirit of the spelling bee.
 This event is all about fostering personal and academic growth through friendly competition.
-We are proud of all of the spellers,” said Channa Pickett, senior program coordinator, Office of Durham Affairs.
+We are proud of all of the spellers,” said Channa Pickett, senior program coordinator, Office of Durham and Community Affairs.